Adroiti/docs-for-code-review-tools/RuboCop/Naming-BinaryOperatorParameterName.md

-Pattern: Unused `other` name for binary operator
+Pattern: Missing `other` name for binary operator

 Issue: -

 ## Description

-This cop makes sure that certain binary operator methods have their sole  parameter named `other`.
+This rule makes sure that certain binary operator methods have their sole parameter named `other`.

-### Example
+## Examples

 ```ruby
 # bad